|Application Due||March 15, 2022|

 Students will arrange their own round-trip travel to Salzburg and will be provided with suggested flight dates and arrival times.
 For budgeting purposes, estimates are provided below.
 Students who wish to have the cost of their flight billed directly to their MU accounts should contact the Director of Study Abroad to make arrangements through MU’s preferred travel agency.
 Transportation from the Salzburg airport to Salzburg College will be provided.
 Once in Salzburg, all program-related travel is included in the program fee.

 Salzburg College offers an academic and applied learning program.
-Students complete two courses followed by six weeks of immersion in a full-time internship.
-Students are required to take a German language course (no prior German language knowledge is required) and “The European Experience” as well as participate in special internship meetings.
+Students complete three courses followed by six weeks of immersion in a full-time internship.
+Students are required to take a German language course (no prior German language knowledge is required), “The European Experience,” “Intercultural Communication,” as well as participate in special internship meetings.
 Salzburg College works closely with students before and during their first few weeks in Austria to select and individualized internship placement that best fits their academic, personal and language needs.

-- Academic session credits: AFNR 2190 (3 credits): International Agriculture and Natural Resources AFNR 2191 (3 credits): International Agriculture and Natural Resources—Humanities
+- Academic session credits: AFNR 2190 (3 credits): International Agriculture and Natural Resources, AFNR 2191 (3 credits): International Agriculture and Natural Resources—Humanities, and COMM HUM 3000 Level (3 credits): Intercultural Communication.

 - Internship credits: AFNR 4993 (3 credits): Internship in Agriculture, Food and Natural Resources